isolver/ioHub/README.md

 2c.
 The accuracy and precision of time stamping is important to the ioHub, so it does what it can, when it can:*

-   i)  The offset between time bases is corrected for, when an existing time stamp is present.
+   The offset between time bases is corrected for, when an existing time stamp is present.

-   ii) Delay that is measurable, or a known average, can be applied to each device data stream and event type to correct for the delay in the time stamp.
+   Delay that is measurable, or a known average, can be applied to each device data stream and event type to correct for the delay in the time stamp.

-   iii)Drift between the Application Time base and each Device's timebase can be actively monitored and also corrected for in the Application time stamping.
+   Drift between the Application Time base and each Device's timebase can be actively monitored and also corrected for in the Application time stamping.
 This is necessary when the Application Time base and the Device Time are derived from difference clocks / crystals.